wasitha-john/thunder/samples/apps/oauth/README.md

-# OAuth Client App
+# Sample Client App

-This is a sample React application that demonstrates the OAuth2 authorization code flow.
+This is a sample React application that demonstrates the Thunder login flow.
 The application allows users to log in using their credentials and retrieves an access token from the server.

 ## Prerequisites